COMP1511UNSW/dcc/README.md

     a[42] = 42
     a[43] = -1094795586 <-- warning appears to be uninitialized value
     a[argc] = -1094795586 <-- warning appears to be uninitialized value

+# Valgrind

+dcc can alternatively embed code in the binary to run valgrind instead of the binary:

+    $ dcc --valgrind buffer_overflow.c
+    $ ./a.out
+    Runtime error: uninitialized variable accessed.

+    Execution stopped here in main() in uninitialized-array-element.c at line 6:

+        int a[1000];
+        a[42] = 42;
+    -->    if (a[argc]) {
+        a[43] = 43;
+    }

+    Values when execution stopped:

+    argc = 1
+    a[42] = 42
+    a[43] = 0
+    a[argc] = 0

+valgrind is slower but more comprehensive in its detection of uninitialize dvariables than MemorySanitizer.

+# Leak checking

+dcc can also embed code to check for memory-leaks:

+    $ dcc --valgrind --leak-check leak.c
+    $ ./a.out
+    Error: free not called for memory allocated with malloc in function main in leak.c at line 3.

+This option can not also be used for (the default) Address sanitizer but error are not intercepted and may be  cryptic for novice programmers.

+# Local Variable Use After Function Return Detection

+    $ dcc --use_after_return bad_function.c
+    $ ./a.out
+	bad_function.c:22 runtime error - stack use after return

+	dcc explanation: You have used a pointer to a local variable that no longer exists.
+	  When a function returns its local variables are destroyed.

+	For more information see: https://comp1511unsw.github.io/dcc//stack_use_after_return.html
+	Execution stopped here in main() in bad_function at line 22:

+		int *a = f(42);
+	-->	printf("%d\n", a[0]);
+	}

+valgrind also usually detect this type of error, e.g.:

+    $ dcc --use_after_return bad_function.c
+    $ ./a.out
+	Runtime error: access to function variables after function has returned You have used a pointer to a local variable that no longer exists.
+	When a function returns its local variables are destroyed.

+	For more information see: https://comp1511unsw.github.io/dcc//stack_use_after_return.html'

+	Execution stopped here in main() in tests/run_time/bad_function.c at line 22:

+	int main(void) {
+	-->	printf("%d\n", *f(50));
+	}

 # Run-time Error Handling Implementation